Sybase to PostgreSQL Replication

 - The multi-active tag must be globally unique and cannot duplicate other multi-active tags.

-Replication from Sybase to PostgreSQL does not currently support schema replication.
-The following content is intended as a reference for manual table creation.
-When creating target tables, you can adjust PostgreSQL column types and constraints based on field semantics, precision requirements, application compatibility, and query patterns.
+Replication from Sybase to PostgreSQL does not support schema replication.
+Use this section as a reference for manual table creation.
+When creating target tables, adjust PostgreSQL column types and constraints based on field semantics, precision requirements, application compatibility, and query patterns.

 | Category | Sybase Data Type | Recommended PostgreSQL Type | Optional Types and Notes |